Zaid-Ajaj/the-elmish-book/chapters/fable/counter-observations.md

 # Counter app: Observations

 You might be wondering why we made the trivial counter application in the previous section and had it implement some silly requirements.
-Well, this is because it is simple enough to qualify as "Hello world" and at the same time shows you what Fable is all about, so let us go through the main points I wanted conclude from the timy counter app:
+Well, this is because it is simple enough to qualify as "Hello world" and at the same time shows you what Fable is all about, so let us go through the main points I wanted conclude from the tiny counter app:

 ### 1 - Fable is a general-purpose compiler